E121977/RepData_PeerAssessment1/PA1_template.md

 max.average.steps <- round(max(data.interval.aggregated$steps),1)
 ```

-The average maximum number of steps taken (206.2) occurs during the 5-minute interval starting at the 835th minute of the day.
+_**The average maximum number of steps taken (206.2) occurs during the 5-minute interval starting at the 835th minute of each daily cycle.
+NOTE: Each daily 5 min cycle begins at "0" and ends at "2055".**_

 ## Imputing missing values